onlineconvert/onlineconvert-api-sdk-php/README.md

-# Online Convert API2 php SDK
+# Online Convert API version 2 PHP SDK

-This SDK provides a code base to interact with the API2  version 2 for [Online Convert](http://www.online-convert.com/).
+This SDK provides a code base to interact with the API version 2 for [Online Convert](http://www.online-convert.com/).

-Since the API version 2 follows the [Swagger specs](http://swagger.io/), this code has been generated using the [swagger code generator](https://github.com/swagger-api/swagger-codegen), base in the curret [API2 schema](https://api2.online-convert.com/schema).
+Since the API version 2 follows the [Swagger specs](http://swagger.io/), this code has been generated using the [swagger code generator](https://github.com/swagger-api/swagger-codegen), base in the current [API2 schema](https://api2.online-convert.com/schema).

 ## Installation